Nuitka/Nuitka/Developer_Manual.rst

 .. code-block:: python

-    while True:
+    while 1:
         if not condition:
             break

         something()

-This is to totally remove the specialization of loops, with the condition moved to the loop body in a conditional statement, which contains a break statement.
+This is to totally remove the specialization of loops, with the condition moved to the loop body in an initial conditional statement, which contains a ``break`` statement.

-That makes it clear, that only break statements exit the loop, and allow for optimization to remove always true loop conditions, without concerning code generation about it, and to detect such a situation, consider e.g. endless loops.
+That achieves, that only ``break`` statements exit the loop, and allow for optimization to remove always true loop conditions, without concerning code generation about it, and to detect such a situation, consider e.g. endless loops.

 .. note::

-   Loop analysis can therefore work on a reduced problem (which ``break`` statements are executed under which conditions) and be very general, but it cannot take advantage of the knowledge encoded directly anymore.
-The fact that the loop body may not be entered at all, if the condition is not met, is something harder to discover.
+   Loop analysis (not yet done) can then work on a reduced problem (which ``break`` statements are executed under what conditions) and is then automatically very general.

+   The fact that the loop body may not be entered at all, is still optimized, but also in the general sense.
+Explicit breaks at the loop start and loop conditions are the same.

 Exception Handlers